 Research shows that consuming protein before a workout can enhance results.
 It’ll protect lean muscle tissue, provide a slight boost to metabolism, and increase the calorie burn of your upcoming workout.
 (9)

 When you are trying to blast body fat, protein is your best friend!

-What Supplements Should I Use For HIIT?
+Which Supplements Should You Use For HIIT?